richniit/Helixbase/README.md

+This is a of [Nick Shack's Helix Base](https://github.com/muso31/Helixbase).
+Solution has been updated to Sitecore v9.2.

 <img src="https://nshackblog.files.wordpress.com/2017/02/helixbase1.png" height="154px" width="200px" /><br />
 A Sitecore Helix based solution which can be used for Greenfield projects.
 Tackles some common problems when working with the platform.